andrewlwn77/nocodb-mcp/README.md

 - `get_table_info` - Get table schema and column information
 - `create_table` - Create a new table with custom schema
 - `delete_table` - Delete a table
+- `add_column` - Add a new column to an existing table

 ### Record Operations